 The quilted look isn’t for everyone, but those who appreciate the style will love this option from Zara.
 Not only it is an affordable option (we love Zara for their price point), but it looks damn good with just about any outfit.
 The padding and shell is made from 100% recycled polyester like the Everlane jacket above, but this one will give you a bit more points in the style category.
 Available in a dark blue (pictured below) and black, we like how the jacket has a slim fit.
 It pairs exceptionally well over a hoodie with light wash denim.
 For men who like clothing with a little more texture, this is one of the best bomber jackets of the season.

 BEST LEATHER OPTION

 With Brando vibes and a solid price point for a leather jacket, the “Bruiser” bomber jacket from Buck Mason is a can’t miss option.
 This bomber has a thick, quilted lining underneath twice-washed lambskin, which is just as soft as the more prevalent calfskin, but will wear longer and with more durability.
 This option is great for the winter and may be the warmest option on this list.
-We see your Bomber jacket, raise you a leather jacket and boom, best of both worlds.
+We see your Bomber jacket and raise you a leather jacket; it’s the best of both worlds.
 Wear this one with a zip hoodie, black shirt, some high top Nike’s and grey jeans for a cool urban look.

 6. Alpha Industries MA-1 NASA Bomber Jacket